arduino/arduino-cloud-cli/README.md

 Things can be created starting from a template or by cloning another thing.

 Create a thing from a thing template.
 Supported template formats are JSON and YAML.
 The name parameter is optional.
-If it is provided then it overrides the name retrieved from the template:
+If it is provided, then it overrides the name retrieved from the template:

 `$ arduino-cloud-cli thing create --name <thingName> --template <template.(json|yaml)>`

-Create a thing by cloning another thing, here the *name is mandatory*:
+Create a thing by cloning another thing.
+Here the *name is mandatory*:

 `$ arduino-cloud-cli thing clone --name <thingName> --clone-id <thingToCloneID>`